Madhav Satwalekar

-Madhav Satwalekar (13 August 1915 – 2006) is considered an important 20th-century artist of India who achieved recognition for his depiction of scenes from contemporary life and landscape paintings.
+Madhav Satwalekar (13 August 1915 – 2006) was an Indian artist who achieved recognition for his depiction of scenes from contemporary life and landscape paintings.

 Early life

 Madhav Satwalekar was born in a Maharashtrian Karhade Brahmin family on 13 August 1915 in the city of Lahore in present-day Pakistan.
-His father, Shripad Damodar Satwalekar, the renowned turn-of-the-century painter and Vedic scholar had a studio in Lahore at that time.
-Satwalekar spent most of his childhood in the Princely State of Aundh where his father was the resident scholar, artist and advisor in the court of the then Maharaja.
+His father, Shripad Damodar Satwalekar, was a turn-of-the-century painter and Vedic scholar who had a studio in Lahore at that time.
+Satwalekar spent most of his childhood in the Princely state of Aundh where his father was the resident scholar, artist and advisor in the court of the then Maharaja.